Marilynn

 collage-like style using nature as an inspiration.
 Landscape, clouds,

-plant forms, the structure of stones, and often the process used in
+plant forms, the structure of stones, and often the processes used in

 forming metals, all provide inspiration.
 In constructing jewelry, she